QPP Year 2 – What’s Changed … and What Hasn’t

 Small practices can also receive favorable scoring under the Quality category, receiving a minimum of three points for reporting on a quality measure regardless of whether it meets data completeness.
 Small practices are also exempt from the All-Cause Readmission measure.

 One of the greatest changes around Quality is that it will require a minimum 12-month performance period for 2018, compared to 90 days in 2017.
-Advancing Care information, Improvement Activities and now Cost maintain the minimum 90-day performance period.
+Cost, like Quality, also requires a 12-month performance period for QPP Year 2.
+Advancing Care Information, Improvement Activities maintain the minimum 90-day performance period.

 The performance threshold and payment adjustment have changed as planned, offering greater incentives and more severe penalties.
 The performance threshold has jumped from three to 15 points, although the additional performance threshold remains at 70 point for exception performance.
 The payment adjustment for the 2019 payment year ranged from -4% to +4%, and that has increased for the 2020 payment year to -5% to +5%.
 Keep in mind, the 2020 payment year is tied to 2018 performance.